lilydjwg/nvchecker/docs/usage.rst

 Global Options
 ~~~~~~~~~~~~~~
-The following options apply to all check sources.
+The following options apply to every check sources.
+You can use them in any
+item in your configuration file.

 prefix
   Strip the prefix string if the version string starts with it.
 Otherwise the